akhrna65/Detection-of-emotion-from-different-speakers-in-audio-segment/PMP-PLAN/Z - COMPANY ORGANIZATION.md

 <img src="assets/mervyn.jpeg" width="200" height="auto" />

-**MEVRYN LIM ZHE XI**
+**LOO HEN SHEN**

-Responsibility:
+Obligation:
-1. Report directly to CEO on any project progress and status
+1. Any project's progress and status should be reported directly to the CEO.
-2. Identify risks and threat that might be happened in the company
+2. Determine the company's risks and potential threats.
-3. Aids CEO in attending public events and meet more people on the community
+3. Assists the CEO attend public events and network with more individuals in the neighbourhood.
-4. Maintain public relations with other members of the company
+4. Uphold mutual respect among the company's employees in the public sphere.

 <br>